 Mixing Ambien and Alcohol, Other Substances

 Those who take Ambien should be made acutely aware of the dangers of mixing Ambien and alcohol.
-Since both substances are CNS suppressors, their combined effect can result in over-sedation, which can be problematic if driving or operating heavy machinery, etc. In fact, the National Institute on Alcohol and Alcohol Abuse states that mixing alcohol and medications can be deadly.3
+Since both substances are CNS suppressors, their combined effect can result in over-sedation, which can be problematic for driving or operating heavy machinery.
+In fact, the National Institute on Alcohol and Alcohol Abuse states that mixing alcohol and medications can be deadly.3

-At Alternative to Meds, we believe it is overall safer and more effective to utilize natural treatments for insomnia to avoid such negative impacts linked to prescription sleeping pills.
+At Alternative to Meds, we believe it is overall safer and more effective to utilize natural treatments for insomnia to avoid the negative impacts linked to prescription sleeping pills.

 When Sleeping Pills No Longer Work

-When sedative sleeping pills aren’t working or are causing significant problems, individuals may consider Ambien alternatives treatment.
-In most cases, identifying and treating the underlying problems and causes or using specific behavioral techniques may significantly help to treat insomnia.
+When sedative sleeping pills aren’t working or are causing significant problems, individuals may consider other options that treatment with Ambien alternatives can provide.
+In most cases, identifying and treating the underlying problems and causes including using specific behavioral techniques may significantly help to treat insomnia.

-Insomnia may be a result of one or more of many possible underlying physical, psychological, or medical problems.
-In many of these cases, treating the root cause with various alternatives to Ambien can improve or eliminate the unwanted condition or symptoms.
-For example, identifying certain behaviors such as not exercising, eating poorly, compulsively drinking caffeine, smoking cigarettes, or drinking alcohol, which can worsen insomnia, and eliminating (or reducing) these behaviors may profoundly benefit a person during insomnia treatment.
+Insomnia may be a result of one or more underlying physical, psychological, or medical problems.
+In many cases, treating the root cause with various alternatives to Ambien can improve or eliminate the unwanted condition or symptoms.
+For example, identifying certain behaviors such as not exercising, eating poorly, compulsively drinking caffeine, smoking cigarettes, or drinking alcohol, which can worsen insomnia, and eliminating (or modifying) these behaviors may profoundly benefit a person during insomnia treatment.
 These are examples of how the reduction of symptoms can be done in a drug-free manner.

 Alternative to Meds Center provides customized programs for each client, with individualized recommendations for diet, targeted supplementation, and nutritional needs.
-We aim to identify and correct the causes of the symptoms that led you to take Ambien.1
+We aim to identify and correct the causes of the symptoms that led to a prescription of Ambien.1

 Integrating Ambien Alternatives

 Alternative to Meds Center’s Ambien alternatives program offers comprehensive help that includes using natural substances to support neurochemistry and removing neurotoxins accumulated in the individual’s system from the use of drugs, or from environmental exposure to toxins, etc. that will be identified by testing.
-Peer support can help significantly, as well as the beneficial effects of many therapies that are provided such as massage, physical exercise, acupuncture, sauna therapy, yoga, relaxation therapies, Reiki, equine-assisted therapy, art and music therapy, and more.
+Peer support can help significantly, as well as the beneficial effects of many therapies that are provided such as massage and spa services, physical exercise, acupuncture, sauna therapy, colon hydrotherapy, yoga, relaxation therapies, Qi Gong, Reiki, equine-assisted therapy, art and music therapy, and more.
+Please view the services overview page for more comprehensive descriptions of the services offered at the center.

 Contact Alternative to Meds Center